cotobadesign/cotoba-agent-oss-docs/source/rst/SubAgent.rst

    </category>

 | Input: bot status check public bot
-| Output: Public bot status is OK.
+| Output: The status of public bot status is OK.

-| Describe the parameters as chile elements when using the public bot The content of the child element is sent as the content of the body of the :ref:`dialog API<coversation_api>` .
+| Describe the parameters as chile elements when using the public bot.
+The content of the child element is sent as the content of the body of the :ref:`dialog API<coversation_api>` .
 | See :ref:`dialog API<coversation_api>` , about the meaning of child elements.
 | If not specified, some elements inherit what is specified in the dialog API.
 If the element does not need to inherit anything, child elements must be configured (null string, etc.).
 | (For sraix, if no user ID is specified, uses another ID generated from the user ID specified in the dialog API.)